 Champurrado is a chocolate-based drink with corn flour added to thicken it.
 I remember having champurrado on cold winter mornings in my grandmother’s cozy cocina.
 Grandma always seemed to know what little kids need on any given day, that’s what makes grandmas so special.

 It filled my belly and sometimes it was all I needed for breakfast.
 As a kid, champurrado reminded me of a thinner version of cream of wheat with a rich and delicious chocolaty taste.

 - In a large saucepan boil water with the two cinnamon sticks and anise star.
 Remove from the heat, cover and let the cinnamon sticks and anise star steep for about 1 hour.
 Remove the cinnamon sticks and anise star, return to low heat and slowly add the masa harina to the warm water, whisking until combined.
 Add milk, chocolate, and piloncillo.

-Heat over medium heat just until boiling; reduce heat.
+- Heat over medium heat just until boiling; reduce heat.
 Simmer, uncovered, about 10 minutes or until chocolate is completely melted and sugar is dissolved, whisking occasionally.
 Serve immediately.

 Photography by Jeanine Thurston